redhat-appstudio/infra-deployments/components/monitoring/README.md

   - If the servicemonitor is for getting other components added to prometheus monitoring

-      - Add a sevicemonitor decalration for scrapping the intended service
+      - Add a sevicemonitor decalration for scraping the intended service

           ```yaml
           apiVersion: monitoring.coreos.com/v1